Voice Actor Of Apu From ‘The Simpsons’ Willing To ‘Step Aside’ From Role In Midst Of Controversy

 — ComicBook NOW! (@ComicBookNOW) April 25, 2018

 The National Review also criticized the controversy saying Apu is not the only character to portray a certain ethnicity.
 Groundskeeper Willie is a stereotypical Scot and is not played by a Scottish man.
 There’s also the Mexican comic Bumblebee Man and chef Luigi Risotto.
-In fact, they pointed out that almost all the characters are satirical and stereotypical, whether it be based on ethnicity or not, including the star of the show, Homer Simpson.
+In fact, they pointed out that almost all the characters are satirical and stereotypical, whether they’re based on ethnicity or not, including the star of the show, Homer Simpson.

 The Simpons has not released an official statement about this controversy.